dclark-redhat/InnerSource/README.md

 The Calendar has the list of all the meetings in [product] community in a single location.

 # Adopters
-The User Case Studies website has real-world use cases of organizations across industries that are adopting Open source practices.
+The use case studies website has real-world use cases of organizations across industries that are adopting Open source practices.

 # Governance
 This project is governed by a framework of principles, values, policies and processes to help our community and constituents towards our shared goals.